-Virginia outlasts Virginia Tech behind Francisco Caffaro
+Virginia outlasts Virginia Tech behind Francisco Caffaro’s career performance

 When Shedrick was called for his third personal within the first five minutes of the second half, Caffaro rose quickly off the bench and reentered the lineup, continuing Bennett’s season-long balancing act between the Cavaliers’ regular rim protectors.

-Each player has been a liability on offense in the majority of games this season, placing additional burden on Jayden Gardner, an undersized forward listed at 6-6 who leads Virginia scoring and rebounding after transferring from East Carolina.
+Each player has been a liability on offense in the majority of games this season, placing additional burden on Jayden Gardner, an undersized forward listed at 6-6 who leads Virginia in scoring and rebounding after transferring from East Carolina.

+“The mind-set is always the same,” Caffaro said.
+“Going in you’ve got to play hard, so yeah, that was pretty much it.
+Today was more minutes, and I took advantage.”

 Gardner held in check

-Virginia’s leading scorer this season finished with four points on 2-for-10 shooting, ending a streak of three straight games in double digits and marking his lowest point total since managing four points during a 67-47 loss to Houston on the road Nov.
+Virginia’s leading scorer this season finished with four points on 2-for-10 shooting, ending a streak of three straight games in double digits and marking his lowest scoring total since managing four points during a 67-47 loss at Houston on Nov.
 16.

-Gardner has scored in double figures in 12 of 16 games this season and in all but one of Virginia’s conference games, that coming in a 67-50 loss to visiting Clemson Dec.
+Gardner has scored in double figures in 12 of 16 games this season and in four of Virginia’s six conference games.
+He also was held to single digits in a 67-50 loss to visiting Clemson on Dec.
 22.